Dan Conner: Creation and conception

-When John Goodman was chosen to play Dan, co-star Roseanne Barr stated that she was happy, adding that she had a "big crush" on him from the start.
+When John Goodman was chosen to play Dan, co-star Roseanne Barr stated that she was happy with the casting, adding that she had a "big crush" on him from the start.

 Dan is a loving, easygoing, funny, witty family man who at the beginning of the series was looking for a job, but quickly became a drywall contractor.
 At one point during the second to last season, Goodman walked off the set after Barr had an on-set outburst.
 It was speculated that he was growing tired of her behavior.
 While he considered leaving for good, Goodman held negotiations with its producers.
 At first, he agreed to finish the episode, but later agreed to do an episode to explain his exit.
 However, Goodman eventually agreed to return to the series and chose to reduce his role in Roseanne to focus on his film career.
 After this announcement, he was in negotiations with the producers on how many episodes he would appear in the following season.

 Ted Harbert, boss of ABC Entertainment, commented that Barr was excited to return for a ninth season, with or without Goodman, which could be about her and her sister, Jackie Harris, as single parents.
 He attempted to dismiss the role of Dan, stating that Jackie has a lot more screen time than he does.
 Los Angeles Daily News editor Phil Rosenthal criticized Harbert for his comments, describing Dan as the emotional anchor of the series.
 Rosenthal compared Dan to daughter Becky Conner, who was portrayed by two different actresses due to scheduling conflicts over the years, and son D.J.
 Conner, who was portrayed by a different actor in the pilot than the one in later episodes.
 He called Metcalf a wonderful actress, but added that Dan's love for his wife showed viewers that she could be lovable despite her abrasiveness, similarly to Edith Bunker and Archie Bunker in All in the Family.
 Rosenthal brought up similar departures that caused their respective programs to slip in quality, and warned that Roseanne may suffer the same fate if Goodman left.
 In the end, Goodman signed on for one more season.